Paper Bag Butterfly

 • Scissors – Safety scissors and regular scissors will both work for this craft.

-How to Make a Paper Bag Butterfly
+How To Make A Paper Bag Butterfly

 Allow all of the glue to dry and then have fun!